Friday, October 31, 2008

 VEGAN MOFO: DOWN THE HOME STRETCH-- SOME PHOTOS AND A NEW SALAD DRESSING

-Romaine lettuce and chard salad with garlic croutons, and marinated artichoke hearts and sundried tomatoes, with the new dressing below.
+Romaine lettuce and chard salad with homemade garlic croutons, and marinated artichoke hearts and sundried tomatoes, with the new dressing below.

 What is Vegan MoFo?
 Click here to find out!